lynerlwl/lynerlwl.github.io/src/index.md

 Feel free to reach out to **lynerlwl:material-at:ieee.com**, if you want to point out anything or just like to chat.

+Get to know more about me [here](about.md).
 You can find me at other platform too:
 [:material-github:](https://github.com/lynerlwl) |
 [:material-linkedin:](https://linkedin.com/in/lynerlwl) |
 [:material-steam:](https://steamcommunity.com/id/lynerlwl) |